exercism/problem-specifications/exercises/rectangles/description.md

-Count the rectangles in an ASCII diagram.

-Create a program to count the rectangles in an ASCII diagram like the one below.
+Count the rectangles in an ASCII diagram like the one below.

 ```
    +--+